-College of the Ozarks Lady Bobcats volleyball team is eager to take the court for their 2019 season.
+College of the Ozarks Lady Bobcats volleyball team is anxious to take the court for their 2020 Campaign.